spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202307.0/base-shop/delete-stores.md

 {% info_block infoBox %}

-When taking the steps in this section, take the following into account:

-* The Redis data to modify in this section is relevant to the default configuration.
+The Redis data to modify in this section is relevant to the default configuration.
 Depending on the features your project has, you may need to modify more data.
-* `xxx` is a placeholder of the store name.

 {% endinfo_block %}